2003 All-Ireland Senior Football Championship final: Post-match

 Northern Ireland Secretary of State Paul Murphy congratulated Tyrone on their victory.
 The Ulster Council of the GAA congratulated both sets of fans, in particular the Tyrone fans who formed a guard of honour for the Armagh players as they returned to their team bus.
 Joe Kernan, manager of Armagh, also praised the opposition fans: "...when the final whistle went and all the Tyrone supporters came running past me there wasn't one bad word said.
 To me that was great."

 Crowds gathered across Tyrone the following day to celebrate the arrival of the Sam Maguire Cup.
-The players' homecoming began at Aughnacloy before moving on to Ballygawley and Omagh, where upwards of 40,000 fans gathered.
+The players' homecoming began at Aughnacloy, before moving on to Ballygawley and Omagh, where upwards of 40,000 fans gathered.
 Despite their defeat, Armagh were greeted by hundreds of fans on the Louth–Armagh border on their return.

 In the early hours of the Tuesday after the final, Tyrone footballers sought refuge in Donegal, a town in a neighbouring county across the border.
 Tyrone manager Mickey Harte had planned this in advance of the final to give his players a reprieve from the fuss that would occur in the event of a victory.
-They left the Sam Maguire Cup in Aghyaran, home to team sponsor Willie John Dolan; Dolan was left in charge of the trophy.
+They left the Sam Maguire Cup in Aghyaran, home to team sponsor Willie John Dolan; Dolan was given charge of the trophy.

-Armagh manager Joe Kernan claimed he would have resigned had his side won but defeat encouraged him to continue.
+Armagh manager Joe Kernan claimed he would have resigned had his side won, but defeat encouraged him to continue.
 He lauded his players for their effort nonetheless, saying: "..we've won an All-Ireland, and got back to the final.
 I think that's a phenomenal achievement."
 He added that he was confident Armagh would win another title in the future.
 Of the match itself, Kernan said: "I think if Steven McDonnell had got that goal towards the end, even with the man down I think we would have won the game.
 Big matches hinge on certain things and that was one of them."
 McDonnell applauded Conor Gormley's tackle which prevented him from scoring: "...I'd say it was one of the best tackles ever."

 The match received extensive media coverage in Northern Ireland, especially from the predominantly nationalist Irish News.
 The Belfast Telegraph dedicated several pages to the match the following day, including the front and back covers, whereas The News Letter, a largely unionist publication, had sparse coverage, highlighting traditional attitudes to Gaelic games in Northern Ireland.

 About a week after the final, a family in Coleraine were targeted in an allegedly sectarian attack, thought to be because they were flying a Tyrone GAA flag from their home.

 Two years later, Peter Canavan's return from injury as a substitute in the final ten minutes finished 14th in RTÉ's 2005 series Top 20 GAA Moments.